xiix0/scam/README.md

-The first thing we do, let's kill all the lawyers.
+They have been at a great feast of languages, and stolen the scraps.
-		-- Wm.
-Shakespeare, "Henry VI", Part IV
+		-- William Shakespeare, "Love's Labour's Lost"